Jaimierl/reading-notes/102/git.md

 The **head** is the most recent version to be worked on (or committed) which comes from the **index** which is the file storage and staging area where files are first added from the **working directory**.

 *Files* are **tracked** or **untracked** depending on whether they are committed into the last file snapshot while *changes within files* can be make the file considered **modified**.
-A modfied file is considered to be **staged** when it is completed until it is committed to a new file.
+A modified file is considered to be **staged** when it is completed until it is committed to a new file.
 Once versions of the files are all complete, the finished files can be **pushed** or re-uploaded into teh main repository.

 [Reading Notes Home Page](README.md)